3a1b2c3/seeingSpace/README.md

 ##### Novel (virtual) view synthesis
-The raw samples of a light field are saved as disks. resolution large amouts of data
+The raw samples of a light field are saved as disks. resolution large amounts of data

 <img src="https://user-images.githubusercontent.com/74843139/134803822-801b99d7-5bd7-4ab3-8f12-0eba63eedcd5.png" width=300>
  _Source: A System for Acquiring, Processing, and Rendering Panoramic Light Field Stills for Virtual Reality_

 View synthesis can be approached by either explicit estimation of scene geometry and color, or using coarser estimates of geometry to guide interpolation between captured views.
-Light field rendering pushes the latter strategy to an extreme by using dense structured sampling of the light eld to make re-construction guarantees independent of specic scene geometry.
-Most IBR algorithms are designed to model static appearance, DeepMPI, which further captures viewing condition dependent appearance.
+Light field rendering pushes the latter strategy to an extreme by using dense structured sampling of the lightfield to make re-construction guarantees independent of specific scene geometry.
+Most IBR algorithms are designed to model static appearance, DeepMPI, which further captures viewing condition dependent appearance

 ##### Relighting with 4D Incident Light Fields
 #### Temporally Coded Imaging: Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging